peter88213/pywoo/README.md

-# The pywoo tools for OpenOffice: Import and export yWriter 6/7 projects with Python
+# The pywoo extension for OpenOffice: Import and export yWriter 6/7 projects

-## Features
+## Features (a Python 3 installation is required)

 ### yWriter5 style proof reading